zionsg/standalone-php-scripts/CrawlSite/README.md

 ### CrawlSite

 **Purpose**<br />
-Crawl site for links using downwards traversal only
+Crawl site for links using downwards traversal only.
+This uses the url_to_absolute() function from http://nadeausoftware.com/articles/2008/05/php_tip_how_convert_relative_url_absolute_url.

 **Example**
 ```php